 Scallions are harvested from the tops of growing young onions, or are grown from onions that never develop into bulbs at all.
 They have long green stalks that fade into a soft white at the ends and can be grown year-round.

 The entire plant is edible, though in Australia we often just use the white ends for the most flavour.
 In Asian countries, they often use the entire plant, chopping and dividing it by the different shades.
-Scallions have a tangy, onion-y bite that while noticeable, is still not as strong as regular onions.
+Scallions have a tangy, oniony bite that, while noticeable, is not as strong as that of regular onions.

 What are green onions?

-Green onions is just another name for scallions.
-Aside from the name (which is changed because some supermarkets bunch them with other kinds of onions for clarity) they’re the same as any scallion you can find.
+Green onions are just another name for scallions.
+Aside from the name (which is changed because some supermarkets bunch them with other kinds of onions for clarity), they’re the same as any scallion you can find.

 What are spring onions?